 Howdy, Englinesians?!
 Subject and verb agreement is the first topic that I firstly taught when I learned English.
 Then, you should have it too in learning bahasa Indonesia.
 Let’s have a learn.

 This topic is not commonly discussed when learning bahasa Indonesia.
-Unlike English that has specific rule regarding this topic, in bahasa Indonesia, verbs are not influenced by the subject.
-Meaning that all subjects can be paired with all verbs.
+Unlike English that has specific rule regarding this topic, in bahasa Indonesia verbs are not influenced by the time an action happens and are not influenced by the subject.
+Meaning that action happens in past, present, and future uses the same verb as written in dictionary.
+Furthermore, all subjects can be paired with any verb as written in dictionary.

-If in English we should add suffix “-s” on the verb when the subjects are the third persons, in bahasa Indonesia, we do not.
-If in English we should use the past verbs when talking about activities happened in the past, in bahasa Indonesia, we do not.
+If in English we should add suffix “-s” on the verb when the subjects are the third persons, in bahasa Indonesia, it does not.
+If in English we should use the past verbs when talking about activities happened in the past, in bahasa Indonesia, it does not.

 |I||Saya, aku||sa-ya, a-ku|